cseanburns/research-notebook/source/_posts/2013-07-22-lq-vol-1-issue-1-article-2-autoethnographic-study.markdown

 date: 2013-07-22 07:09
 comments: true
 categories:
-categories: [LQ Autoethno Field Notes, research]
+categories: [LQ Autoethno Field Notes, research, Author-Putnam, Affil-Library of Congress]
 ---

 For an explanation of this post, see: